Journalism skills for freelance writers

 Awareness and observation of everything around you

-A nose for news and perseverance are just the beginning of a great news story.
+Perseverance and a nose for news are only the beginning of a great news story.
 These journalism soft skills give a proper reporting of a story but aren’t enough to hold your readers’ attention.
 Great stories are the result of close observation.

 Expand your ability to observe your surroundings with these tips:

 Build a store of information.
-Pay close attention to everything that goes on around you and keep mental notes, audio notes, or a journal.
-These observations can enhance your stories with pathos, humor, and descriptions.
+Pay attention to everything around you and keep mental notes, audio notes, or a journal.
+These observations can enhance your stories with descriptions, pathos, and humor.

 See beyond the common point of view.
 Think for yourself, don’t let others think for you.
 Look beyond what has happened.
 Observe the cause of an event, find out why it occurred, and determine how it took place.

 Take photographs.
 Pictures serve as reminders.
 Still, don’t rely on your smartphone for photos.
 Take a few minutes to observe with your eyes.
-Use these images to develop a story that will interest your audience.
+Use these images to develop a story that interests your audience.

 Look at the peculiar.
-Every peculiarity—whether mechanical, natural, or artificial—is based on some reason.
-Nine times out of ten, the reason is interesting even if the peculiarity is not.
+Every peculiarity — whether it’s mechanical, natural, or artificial — is based on some reason.
+Nine times out of ten, the reason is interesting, even if the peculiarity is not.

 When you use your powers of observation to find the peculiar in the ordinary, the next step is to find out what happened, why it happened, and its effect on the future.
 This is your news story in a nutshell.